 The most advanced THR-ß agonists in clinical development are VK-2809 in Phase 2b and resmetirom in Phase 3.
 Both of these drugs have demonstrated significant reductions in lipid levels in the liver and serum and, to date, have an acceptable risk-benefit profile.
 In addition, resmetirom has demonstrated histologic evidence of NASH resolution in Phase 2 trials, which is one of two FDA approvable endpoints.
 Our lead THR-ß drug candidate ALG-055009 may have important advantages over these compounds.
-Side-by-side biochemical and cell-based experiments in HEK293T cells indicate that ALG-055009 is 5- to 47-fold more potent and 3- to 2-fold more selective for the ß receptor compared to VK-2809 and resmetirom, respectively.
+Side-by-side biochemical and cell-based experiments in HEK293T cells indicate that ALG-055009 is 5- to 47-fold more potent and 3- to 2-fold more selective for the ß receptor compared to VK-2809 and resmetirom, respectively, which may optimize the risk-benefit profile for ALG-055009.
 When studied in a diet induced obesity (DIO) mouse model, these potency advantages were shown to result in greater serum lipid reductions compared to what has been previously reported for VK-2809 and resmetirom at exposures being evaluated in the clinic.
-Specifically, ALG-055009 achieved a 34% reduction in serum total cholesterol levels with an acceptable safety profile in mice, as shown in the figure below.
+Specifically, ALG-055009 achieved a 34% reduction in serum total cholesterol levels with an acceptable safety profile (e.g., no clinically relevant changes in thyroid hormone levels) in mice, as shown in the figure below.
 An ALG-055009 dose-related decrease in serum LDL-C was also noted in mice.
 Further, nonclinical pharmacokinetic studies of ALG-055009 predict low, once-daily dosing in humans with a low risk of drug-drug interactions.